 #9 – Serbia

 Serbia used to constitute the former Yugoslavia so you could imagine how hard it has been for them to attract tourists over the years.
-But it’s time for everyone to know that with its fascinating history, Serbia is a country full of wonders.
-Apart from the world-known party destination of Belgrade, Serbia is a nexus of awe-inspiring cultural sites, and vast mountains!
+Nevertheless, with its fascinating history and terrain, the country is full of wonders.
+Case in point: apart from the world-known party destination of Belgrade, Serbia is a nexus of awe-inspiring cultural sites and vast mountains!

 » Some Must-Sees: Belgrade Fortress, Petrovaradin Fortress, Great War Island, Avala, Palić Lake, and more~